pablodecm/paper-inferno/paper/paper.md

 to those obtained by using a classification proxy to approximate the likelihood ratio.
-Of course, more experiments are needed to benchmark the usefulness of this technique for real-world inference problems as those found in High Energy Physics analyses at the LHC.
+Of course, more experiments are needed to benchmark the usefulness of this technique for real-world inference problems as those found in high-energy Physics analyses at the LHC.

 # Conclusions